ETHZ-RobotX/SuperMegaBot/docs/core-software/installation_core.md

 ---

 # Setting up the SMB Core Software
-> Please inform oilter@ethz.ch for any missing library, package, driver, error or any kind of unclear instruction.
+Please inform oilter@ethz.ch for any missing library, package, driver, error or any kind of unclear instruction.
+{: .smb-mention }

 {:.no_toc}
 Documentation of the SuperMegaBot (SMB) for the ETHZ Robotic Summer School.